-Over the last decade development of wireless communications in north America and Europe has been phenomenal wireless systems technology has evolved along a logical path from simple first generation analog products designed or business use to second generation digital wireless telecommunications systems or residential and business environments the new network will be built on and interface with the separate first-generation and second-generation cordless and cellular services and will also encompass other means of wire line and wireless access such as local area Net-Work(LANs) and specialized mobile radio.
+Over the last decade, development of wireless communications in north America Europe has been phenomenal, wireless systems technology has evolved along a logical path from simple first generation analog products designed or business use to econ generation digital wireless telecommunications systems or residential and business environments

+As the industry plans and implements the second generation digital net-works in the mi 1990.
+Vision of next generation wireless information net emerging. complete persona communication we enable I the users all users to economically transfer any form information any desire locations the new network will be built on and interface with the separate first-generation and second-generation cordless and cellular services and will also encompass other means of wire line and wireless access such as local area Net-Work(LANs) and specialized mobile radio.
+For at least part of the 1990s, we will see systems that are cellular at new frequencies and some with new services.
+By the end of the decade, true third generation systems offering high bandwidth multi media applications may emerge.